trnsrt/ts/_drafts/financial-freedom.md

 ## What is the problem here?

 As life becomes extremely fast in digital world, these institutions stuck in 20th century, with slow archaic technology.
 They became so big that they are swamped with their own bureaucracy.
 They kept operating in silos, not a bank's system speaking to another.
 Regulations did not help either: Bank activities are limited to 9am to 5pm with no weekends.
 They are only allowed to accept 'eligible' individuals as customers - which resulted in exclusion of 1.7 people globally according to World Bank..

+## Introducing DeFi

+This is actually what DeFi (decentralized finance) has been trying to bring to the table.
+As the main use case of blockchain technologies in financial sector, DeFi focuses on giving the power back to individuals.

+Why do we need blockchain technologies in finance?
+Let's have a closer look:

 ## How does DeFi address these problems?